UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 **Step 1:**
 - With the `activity_main.xml` tab open, scroll to view the Containers category in the Palette.
-- Drag and drop the Spinner control below the Number control and centre it horizontally.
+- Drag and drop the Spinner control below the Number control and center it horizontally.

 **Step 2:**
 - In the Attributes pane using search facility at the top of the pane, type in prompt and click to the right of the prompt property on the vertical line to display the Pick a Resources dialog box.